Curriculum Information

 Sixth Form (Key Stage 5)

-• Art, Biology, Chemistry, Classical Civilisation, Classical Greek, Computing, Design and Technology, Economics, English Literature, French, Geography, German, History, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Religious Studies, Spanish.
+The Sixth Form curriculum offers a wide range of courses at A level, any permutation of which can be selected:• Art, Biology, Chemistry, Classical Civilisation, Classical Greek, Computing, Design and Technology, Economics, English Literature, French, Geography, German, History, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Religious Studies, Spanish.

 • Most students will study four subjects in Year 12 and carry on with these choices to A level.
 Some students will study three subjects to A level.